-Spark requires that, prior to the approval of financial statements by the Board, its CEO and Finance Director make an annual declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of Spark; and that their opinion has been formed on the basis of a sound system of risk management and internal control, which is operating effectively.

-In addition to the published financial statements Spark's Annual Report provides information on Spark's performance on a number of non-financial matters, including environmental, social and governance commitments and related metrics.
+Spark requires that, prior to the approval of financial statements by the Board, its CEO and Finance Director make a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of Spark: and that their opinion has been formed on the basis of a sound system of risk management and internal control, which is operating effectively.
+In addition to the published financial statements Spark's Annual Report provides information on Spark's performance on a number of non-financial matters, including environmental, social and governance commitments, integrating elements of the Global Reporting Initiative Standards.